dictionaria/pydictionaria/docs/intro-commandline.md

 If a command or argument contains spaces itself, put it into quotation marks:

     myprogram arg1 "argument 2"

+Note:  Make sure you use the proper plain-text quotation mark `"` symbol.
+Anything else, like forward- or backticks, or typographical quotation marks (“” or ‘’) are not considered quotation marks as far as the command-line is concerned.
+The only exceptions is that Unix-like systems also allow single quotes (using the apostrophe key on your keyboard) `'`.
+This does not work on Windows, however.

 What is what?